Adapt an UE project to Parrot Sphinx#

 _images/targetpoint_hovered.jpg

-If your scene is outdoor, it is highly recommended to use the Parrot Sky as simulated sky.
-This way, several runtime parameters controlling lights, shadows, and sky will be activated.
+The Parrot Sky is a Blueprint Actor that simulates the sky.
+It must be added in the scene to apply adjustments to the exposure range and add several runtime parameters controlling lights, shadows.
 To do that, you need to enable the Show Engine Content parameter in the Content Browser.

 _images/engine_content.jpg